-Our Dedicated Reading Support Team is staffed by Mrs. Abernethy and our school Librarian Miss.
-Dennis.
+Our Dedicated Reading Support is Mrs. Abernethy and supported by Miss Eccles.

 At West Kirby School and College we are passionate about supporting our pupils in being able to read.
 Our reading lead teachers work closely with the English teachers, librarian and form teachers to support all pupils at West Kirby School and College.
 They oversee the reading curriculum, reading assessments and pupil progression, promote a love of reading and able provide literacy interventions for pupils.

 At West Kirby School and College, we are lucky to have access to an extremely well resourced library run by Miss.
 Dennis with a wide range of fiction and non-fiction for all levels of readers, alongside a number of high quality reading schemes including 'Bug Club', 'Oxford Reading Tree' and 'Accelerated Reader'.

 Pupils are also assessed using NEALE Analysis Reading Assessment (NARA).
 This measures the accuracy, comprehension and rate of reading.
 It also provides a comprehensive gauge of a pupil’s interest in reading.
 Pupils are assessed each year until they have reached a maximum reading age of 12.10 years.